pongstylin/tactics/README.md

 All contents under the `src` directory fall under the following license:
 [Unlicense](https://choosealicense.com/licenses/unlicense/)

-All contents under the `lib` directory are licensed according to their respective licenses.

-All image and audio files that are loaded from the http://www.taorankings.com domain are not licensed ([No License](https://choosealicense.com/no-permission/)).
+All image and audio files that are loaded from the \*.taorankings.com domain are not licensed ([No License](https://choosealicense.com/no-permission/)).